 The before and after pictures?
 Yes, you can definitely see a difference.
-But they lack the “shiny new object” factor that you see in other shows.
-They are simply spaces that have been decluttered and organized, with no fancy upgrades like entirely new furniture, a fresh coat of paint, and accessorizing to the point where you don’t even recognize the space anymore.
-They simply look cleaner, fresher.
+But they lack the “shiny and new” factor that you see in other shows.
+They are simply spaces that have been decluttered and organized, with no fancy upgrades like major renovations, entirely new furniture, and accessorizing to the point where you don’t even recognize the space anymore.
+The spaces simply look cleaner, fresher.
 Tidier.

 The real magic happens when the homeowners are going through their things, deciding which items “spark joy” (which is the title of her other popular book) in their lives and which ones don’t.
 They end up having a different relationship to their space and their belongings.
 This is the transformative part of the entire process.